 The Corporation's strategies are led by the establishment of the CEO and the Corporation's objectives at the start of each year by the Board, including a health, safety and sustainability component.
-These strategies are adapted as necessary from time to time through the regular analysis of risks facing the Corporation, including those impacting the industry, economy and environment.
+These strategies are adapted as necessary from time to time through the regular analysis of risks facing the Corporation as reported via the Enterprise Risk Matrix ("ERM") for the Corporation that is prepared by Management.
+Risks include those impacting the industry, economy, environment and cybersecurity.